-- EGL_EXT_pixel_format_float.
-Allows applications to create presentable EGLSurface(s) with 16-bit float color components.
-Priority: high (expect this is the default pixel format for wide-color aware applications).
+EGL_EXT_pixel_format_float.
+Allows apps to create presentable EGLSurfaces with 16-bit float color components.
+Priority: high (expect this is the default pixel format for wide-color aware apps).
 Requires driver support.

-- EGL_KHR_gl_colorspace.
-For applications that want to use sRGB format default framebuffers to more easily achieve sRGB rendering to display devices, this extension allows creating EGLSurfaces that will be rendered to in sRGB by OpenGL contexts supporting that capability.
+EGL_KHR_gl_colorspace.
+For apps that want to use sRGB format default framebuffers to more easily achieve sRGB rendering to display devices, this extension allows creating EGLSurfaces that will be rendered to in sRGB by OpenGL contexts supporting that capability.
 Requires driver support for sRGB behavior.

 Android also provides the following optional extensions:

-- EGL_EXT_colorspace_scrgb_linear.
-This extension provides a new color space option, scRGB, for applications to choose when creating an EGLSurface.
-The scRGB color space defines a linear display referred space with the same white point and color primaries as sRGB (and thus is backward-compatible with sRGB).
-This should not require driver support and can be implemented in the Android EGL wrapper.
+EGL_EXT_colorspace_scrgb_linear.
+This extension provides a new color space option, scRGB, that apps can choose when creating an EGLSurface.
+The scRGB color space defines a linear display referred space with the same white point and color primaries as sRGB (and thus is backward compatible with sRGB).
+This shouldn't require driver support and can be implemented in the Android EGL wrapper.
 To be useful, this extension requires support for 16-bit floating point (FP16).

-- EGL_EXT_gl_colorspace_display_p3 and EGL_EXT_gl_colorspace_display_p3_linear.
-For applications that want to use Display-P3 format default framebuffers to more easily achieve sRGB rendering to display devices, this extension allows creating EGLSurfaces that will be rendered to in Display-P3 by OpenGL contexts supporting that capability.
+EGL_EXT_gl_colorspace_display_p3_linear.
+For apps that want to use Display-P3 format default framebuffers to more easily achieve sRGB rendering to display devices, this extension allows creating EGLSurfaces that will be rendered to in Display-P3 by OpenGL contexts supporting that capability.
 This can be implemented in EGL driver wrapper.

 - Hardware support for color conversion in the display pipeline.
 Enables support for multiple color transforms in hardware.

-- Support for independent color transform on multiple layers (e.g. some layers could be sRGB and others extended-sRGB, each with their own color pipeline).
-When there is more than one color space visible, some color spaces will need to be converted to the color space of the display.
+- Support for independent color transform on multiple layers (for example, some layers could be sRGB and others extended-sRGB, each with their own color pipeline).
+When there's more than one color space visible, some color spaces need to be converted to the color space of the display.
 Ideally, this transform is best provided by the display engine (otherwise Android must perform GPU composition).

 To test color management, use the following resources in

-test_wide_color.
-Creates surface in same manner as SurfaceFlinger (e.g. config, color space, pixel format).
+test_wide_colorcreates a surface in same manner as SurfaceFlinger (for example, config, color space, and pixel format).

 For a reference implementation, refer to